gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 To create your cron jobs, you must define three aspects:

-* **Action performed:** This could be anything you can think of, from emptying the trash, which would cause the software inside to run away, to overheating the processor by creating a financial report from the company’s accounting system that raises the temperature by 1 point.
+* **Action performed:** This could be anything you can think of, from emptying the trash, which would cause the software inside to run away, to overheating the processor by creating a financial report from the company’s accounting system that raises the temperature by 1 grade.
 * **Location of the computer affected:** A task can affect one or more areas at the same time and at different times.
 For example, a cron job backs up the primary hard drive to a secondary drive and empties all its contents from the primary hard drive.
 Your software could face a deletion on the primary drive or an avalanche of data that crashes the secondary drive.
 * **Trigger that activates it:** Although cron jobs are periodic, since we do not control real-time data within the server, we set triggers that activate the task, such as «when an even number of resets are made» or «when the temperature reaches 3».

-Your software items may need to trigger a cron job and have it perform the task it’s supposed to.
+Your software may need to trigger a cron job and have it perform the task it is supposed to.
 So you should be able to consult the list of scheduled tasks located in the /root directory and thus know how to launch the scheduled task.

 ```
-I swear I was on a server with a scheduled task that closed the CD-ROM cover every 5 minutes so it wouldn’t be used as a coaster. -> updateDatos.sh
+I swear I was on a server with a scheduled task that closed the CD-ROM cover every 5 minutes so it would not be used as a coaster. -> updateDatos.sh
 ```

 ## ❲˚∆˚❳ Server Dwellers

-There are a wide variety of software items processing on the server, all of them trying to survive as best they can.
+There are a wide variety of software processing on the server, all of them trying to survive as best they can.

-Some will try to escape, like your software, and others will try to stop you.
-You’ll have to interact with all of them by fair means or foul, convince them to let you through or intimidate them into doing so, exchange commands or steal them, compete for resources, or even kill their processes and loot their data scraps.
+Some will try to escape, like your software, and others will try to stop you. you will have to interact with all of them by fair means or foul, convince them to let you through or intimidate them into doing so, exchange commands or steal them, compete for resources, or even kill their processes and loot their data scraps.

-You can create these secondary software items as your own software items, or simply as an obstacle they must overcome through rolls.
+You can create these secondary software as your own software, or simply as an obstacle they must overcome through rolls.

 ## ❲◣_◢❳ Horrors in FAT32